Unlock a world of privilege and prestige with Maltese citizenship through the Malta Citizenship by Merit Program.

 Q: What is the Malta Citizenship by Merit Program?

-newly established pathway for granting EU citizenship to distinguished
+the country’s newly established pathway for granting EU citizenship

-such as science, entrepreneurship, culture, and global impact.
-Unlike
+across sectors such as science, entrepreneurship, culture, and global

-previous models focused primarily on investment thresholds, this program
+impact.
+Unlike previous models focused primarily on investment thresholds,

-recognizes talent, innovation, and strategic value to the nation.
+this program recognizes talent, innovation, and strategic value

-Slated to launch in September 2025, the Citizenship by
+to launch in Nov/Dec 2025, the Citizenship by Merit Program introduces

-Merit Program introduces elevated standards for applicants and emphasizes
+elevated standards for applicants and emphasizes integrity, reputation,

 Q: Are your attorneys licensed by the Malta government?